Using Linux More Efficiently(For Beginners)

 12. Keep Things Clean

-• Use df -h to check disk space.
+df -hto check disk space. - Use

-• Use du -sh * to see which folders are large.
+du -sh *to see which folders are large. - Clean up unused packages:

 sudo apt autoremove